RagnarB83/ash-documentation/docs/module_workflows.rst

    * - ``unit``
      - string
      - 'kcal/mol'
-     - String that indicates the final unit to convert reaction energy to.
+     - String for final unit to convert reaction energy to.
 Options: 'kcal/mol', 'eV', 'kJ/mol', 'cm-1'.
    * - ``reference``
      - float
      - None
-     - If set, this signifies the reference energy and ReactionEnergy will print both energy and error w.r.t. reference.
+     - If set, will print both energy and error w.r.t. reference.
    * - ``silent``
      - Boolean
      - False
      - Whether function prints to stdout (True) or not (False)

 The simple ReactionEnergy function is a convenient way to calculate the reaction energy for a reaction from a list of energies and the stoichiometry associated with the reaction.